TropComplique/image-classification-caltech-256/README.md

 | SqueezeNet v1.1 with entropy regularization | 66 | 86 | 853,824 |
 | Delegating classifiers | 77 | 93 | - |

-## Trained ternary quantization
+### Trained ternary quantization
-Trained ternary quantization [2] is a method to reduce size of a neural network.
+Trained ternary quantization [2] is a method of reducing size of a neural network.
 It replaces all weights in a convolutional layer with +1, 0, -1 and two float scaling factors (one for +1 and one for -1).

-## Binary-Weights-Networks
+### Binary-Weights-Networks

-## Stochastic depth
+### Stochastic depth

-## Entropy regularization
+### Entropy regularization

-## Delegating classifiers
+### Delegating classifiers

-## SmoothGrad
+### SmoothGrad
 SmoothGrad is a method of computing nice sensitivity maps.
 Sensitivity maps show which image pixels influence class predictions.
 They require to compute gradients with respect to an input image.
 Here are a few examples:
 ![sensitivity maps with smoothgrad](sensitivity_maps.png)

+## Implementation details

 ## Notes
-* Cyclical Cosine Annealing
+* I often use cosine annealing [6] of the learning rate.
+I believe that this reduces training time a lot.

 ## Requirements
 * Python 3.5